AEHR - Aehr Test Systems

 - What is AEHR?

 - AEHR is the ticker symbol for Aehr Test Systems, a listed security.
-Aehr Test Systems provides test systems for burning-in and testing logic, optical, and memory integrated circuits worldwide.
-It offers products, such as the ABTS and FOX-P families of test and burn-in systems and FOX WaferPak Aligner, FOX-XP WaferPak Contactor, FOX DiePak Carrier, and FOX DiePak Loader.
+Aehr Test Systems, founded in 1977 and based in Fremont, California, specializes in the global provision of advanced burn-in and test systems for integrated circuits, encompassing logic, optical, and memory devices.
+Its extensive product lineup includes the ABTS and FOX-P families of test and burn-in solutions, complemented by specialized components such as the FOX WaferPak Aligner, FOX-XP WaferPak Contactor, FOX DiePak Carrier, and FOX DiePak Loader.
 Listed on NASDAQ.
 AEHR is the equity ticker shown on this page; equity options traders use the security for directional, volatility, and income strategies via the listed options chain.

 - What does the AEHR options snapshot look like today?